February 18, 2019

 Prep for performance and muscle recovery with this ethically sourced supplement, which you can take before or after hitting the gym.
 It contains the powerful antioxidant astaxanthin to support endurance, rhodiola and cordyceps mushroom for stamina, and ginger, which is thought to reduce inflammation and help relieve pain.

 Looking for more ways to fuel up before a workout session?
-These pre-workout snacks are energy-packed.
+These non-caffeinated pre-workout snacks are energy-packed.
 Find even more recipes here.

 Did you know slow-digesting carbohydrates like oatmeal are great for sustained energy?
 All you need is hot water and you’ve got a hearty, warming serving of whole grain oats, chia seeds, and flaxseeds to rev up your routine.